“We are all part of the world, all is animate. The non-human world bears witness to all our actions.” Karen Spy

 Where: situated in the Chapter House at St Mary’s Episcopal Cathedral, Edinburgh, with the performance sculpture, Arbor Vitae, situated on the Cathedral’s North Lawn.

-On Saturday 27th Aug, Karen Spy will be accompanying ‘travellers’ in a ritual to explore the regenerative possibilities of the Cathedral – it’s community, buildings and grounds.
-There are 6 places available for this ono-on-one ritual.
-The script for the ritual can be found here [link pending].
-If you’d like to participate in this ritual please contact Jonathan here [link pending].
+On Saturday 27th Aug, Karen will be accompanying ‘travellers’ in a ritual to explore the regenerative possibilities of the Cathedral – it’s community, buildings and grounds.
+There are 6 places available for this one-on-one ritual.
+The script for the ritual can be found here:

 Willow Basket Making